AlexeyMK/alexeymk.com/_posts/2023-04-05-there%27s-no-such-thing-as-organic-traffic.md

 ---
+date: 2023-04-04 16:00:29
+description: I too would rather live in a world where this was still a thing.
 layout: post
-title: !
-"There's no such thing as Organic Traffic"
 published: true
-description: I too would rather live in a world where this was still a thing.
-date: 2023-04-04 16:00:29
 tags:
+- growth
-- growth-eng
+- analytics
-- attribution
+- performance-marketing
+title: There's no such thing as Organic Traffic
 ---

 From a recent investor update: